Erling Folkvord: Parliament

 Folkvord was elected the Red Electoral Alliance's Oslo lead candidate in June 1992.
 The decision was made based on party leader Aksel Nærstad's belief that Folkvord could easily win a seat since he had become a "national celebrity" of sorts and due to the support Folkvord enjoyed during the 1989 parliamentary election.
 Folkvord needed 14,000 votes to earn a seat in parliament.
 In January 1993, at the national convention, several long-standing members discussed the best way to organise Folkvord's Oslo electoral campaign.
-There was optimism among these members believed, along with Nærstad, and they believed before hand that Folkvord would be elected to parliament.
-The Red Electoral Alliance used a total of 600,000 kr for their nationwide 1993 election campaign, two-thirds of it being used to support Folkvords campaign in Oslo.
-When announcing the results the party managed to become the biggest party in six different constituencies: Grünerløkka, Ankertorget, Tøyen, Kampen, Vålerenga and Gamlebyen.
-Various analysists, and Folkvord himself, believed the Red Electoral Alliance achieved good results in Oslo because of the Socialist Left Party's bad election results in the municipality.
+There was optimism among these members, as they, along with Nærstad, believed beforehand that Folkvord would be elected to parliament.
+The Red Electoral Alliance spent a total of 600,000 kr for their nationwide 1993 election campaign, of which two-thirds were used to support Folkvord's campaign in Oslo.
+At the conclusion of the elections, the party managed to become the biggest party in six different constituencies: Grünerløkka, Ankertorget, Tøyen, Kampen, Vålerenga and Gamlebyen.
+Various analysts, and Folkvord himself, believed the Red Electoral Alliance achieved good results in Oslo because the Socialist Left Party performed poorly in the municipalities.

-When asked what parliamentary committee he wanted to be a member of Folkvord replied that the Standing Committee on Finance and Economic Affairs would be an ideal choice because most of the "assaults" on the working man had their origins in that committee.
+When asked what parliamentary committee he wanted to be a member of, Folkvord replied that the Standing Committee on Finance and Economic Affairs would be an ideal choice because most of the "assaults" on the working man had their origins in that committee.
 He was then selected for that very committee in addition to a seat on the Election Committee.
 He later became elected as a member of the financial committee of parliament.